drorlab/pensa/docs/about.rst

 What is PENSA?
 ==============

-PENSA is a collection of python methods for exploratory analysis and comparison of protein structural ensembles, e.g., from molecular dynamics simulations.
+PENSA is a collection of python methods for exploratory analysis and comparison of biomolecular conformational ensembles, e.g., from molecular dynamics simulations.

 Functionality
 *************